 Maarten ten Holder, Head of Europe, RM Sotheby’s, says: “As our first Online Only sale with a European market focus, we are absolutely delighted with this remarkable result.
-Not only is the sale total exceptional but to have achieved a 91% sell-through is a major achievement.
-Moving a long-planned live sale onto an online only format was major effort from our team, but we’ve conclusively proven that we can conduct highly successful online only sales on both sides of the Atlantic.”
+Not only is the sale total exceptional, but to have achieved a 91% sell-through is a major achievement.
+Moving a long-planned live sale onto an Online Only format was a major effort from our team, but we’ve conclusively proven that we can conduct highly successful Online Only sales on both sides of the Atlantic.”

 With strong prices achieved across all categories of the collector car market, one of the sale’s undoubted headline lots was the 1939 Bugatti Type 57 Cabriolet by Gangloff with one-off special cabriolet coachwork by Lucien Schlatter and powered by Bugatti’s fabulous eight-cylinder, grand prix derived engine.
 This classic pre-war ‘Grand Routier’ and was the pinnacle of high-performance touring cars of the era and attracted much attention from bidders, eventually selling for an excellent €770,000.